U.S. Republicans voice little appetite for new shutdown fight

-WASHINGTON U.S. Republican conservatives who took a hard line in the fight over October's government shutdown are voicing little appetite for another standoff over an approaching January 15 funding deadline for federal agencies.
+WASHINGTON, Nov 18 U.S. Republican conservatives who took a hard line in the fight over October's government shutdown are voicing little appetite for another standoff over an approaching Jan.
+15 funding deadline for federal agencies.

 Two things are different this time around, say conservatives in the House of Representatives.